openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 | 12300001 | System service exception. |
 | 12300003 | Account not found. |

-**Example**: Check whether OS account 100 is forbidden to use Wi-Fi.
+**Example**: Check whether system account 100 is forbidden to use Wi-Fi.

   ```ts
   import { BusinessError } from '@ohos.base';